 To tackle the diversity and intricacies of BRP’s unstructured feedback, Keatext’s complex Machine Learning algorithm was specifically trained to aggregate and contextualize multilingual customer experience data and transform it into easy-to-understand reports.
 This allowed Myshka and her team to take the pulse of their customer base at a glance.

-Myshka’s favorite features
+Myshka’s favorite features for product feedback analysis

 - Text categories: Keatext’s algorithm divides your feedback into four categories: problems, praises, questions and suggestions.
 Her favorite?
 The suggestions category, which offers up solutions and ideas for improvements directly from customers.